zej97/zej97.github.io/docs/game_theory/lecture10.md

 ### Imperfect Information & Perfect Recall

 1. An extensive form game (EFG) is a game of imperfect information if it has non-trivial (size > 1) information sets. **Players don’t have full knowledge of the current “state” (current node of the game tree).**
 2. Informally, an imperfect information EFG has perfect recall if each player $i$ never forgets its own sequence of prior actions and information sets.
-I.e., a EFG has perfect recall if whenever $w, w^\prime \in \it Info_{i, j}$ belong to the same information set, then the “visible history” for player $i$ (sequence of information sets and actions of player $i$ during the play) prior to hitting node $w$ and $w^\prime$ must be exactly the same.
+I.e., a EFG has perfect recall if whenever $w, w^\prime \in {\rm Info}_{i, j}$ belong to the same information set, then the “visible history” for player $i$ (sequence of information sets and actions of player $i$ during the play) prior to hitting node $w$ and $w^\prime$ must be exactly the same.
 The game has perfect recall if nodes in the same information set have the same experience.
 3. With perfect recall it suffices to restrict players’ strategies to **behavior strategies**: strategies that only randomize (independently) on actions at each information set.
     - **mixed strategies** assign a probability distribution over pure strategies.
     - **[behavioural strategies](http://www.cs.umd.edu/~hajiagha/474GT13/Lecture10242013.pdf)** assign, independently for each information set, a probability distribution over actions.
 An agent’s (probabilistic) choice at each node is independent of his/her choices at other nodes.